SumitKaushik1/AWS-CDAC-PROJECT-CRM-JSP-JAVABEAN-MYSQL-Application/README.md

 - Go to the Security Group tab and add the following inbound rules:
  - Type: HTTPS, Source Type: Custom, Source: 0.0.0.0/0, Description: For SSL certificate
+   - Note: If you don't have an SSL certificate, avoid using port numbers associated with HTTPS (typically port 443).
+If HTTPS is enabled on a port and there's no SSL certificate, browsers will attempt to connect via HTTPS by default.
+If HTTPS is disabled, traffic defaults to HTTP instead.
+This is why it's important to configure ports accordingly based on your SSL certificate status to ensure traffic is routed correctly.
  - Type: HTTP, Source Type: Custom, Source: 0.0.0.0/0, Description: For Apache server
  - Type: Custom TCP, Source Type: Custom, Source: 0.0.0.0/0, Port Range: 8080, Description: For tomcat server
  - Type: Custom TCP, Source Type: Custom, Source: 0.0.0.0/0, Port Range: 9100, Description: For Node Exporter